apache/pulsar/site2/docs/helm-prepare.md

 sidebar_label: "Prepare"
 ---

-For a fully functional Pulsar cluster, you need a few resources before deploying the Apache Pulsar Helm chart.
-This guide provides instructions to prepare the Kubernetes cluster before deploying the Pulsar Helm chart.
+For a fully functional Pulsar cluster, you need a few resources before deploying the Apache Pulsar Helm Chart.
+This section provides the information about the preparations you need to do before deploying the Pulsar Helm Chart.

 ## Prerequisites